vaginessa/blog/articles/from-simplenote/wOYk.md

 ## Capture output but also show progress

 What if the command takes a long time to finish?

-It would be nice to both capture stdout/stderr but also show the output of the program as it being generated (as opposed to dumping it at the very end).
+It would be nice to see its progress on the console as it happens in addition to capturing stdout/stderr.

 It's a little bit more involved, but not terribly so.